Giving Benadryl to your dog: should you do it?

 That should give you a fairly accurate dosage.

-If you want to be more precise, the formula to do that is to give your dog 1 mg of Benadryl for every 1 lb of body weight.
+If you want to be more precise, the standard dosage is to administer 1 milligram (1 Benadryl tablet) to your dog per 1 pound of body weight.

 So a 35-pound dog should get 35 mg of Benadryl per dose.
 The Benadryl dose for 16 lb dog would be 16mg.